-A default judgement is when the court makes an order without having a hearing.
+A default judgment is when the court makes an order without having a hearing.
 This occurs when the defendant does not respond to a complaint.

 You can apply to the court for a default judgment if you filed and served a complaint and the defendant has not: